AmirMotefaker/my-Python-Projects/Instagram Bot/README.md

             time.sleep(time_between_jokes): Waits until the time expires by pausing the process i.e., sleeping and then repeating execution since it is in a loop.

+##   3. Initialising the browser and calling functions:
+            time_between_jokes: Get time delay from user using input() and convert it to int using int()

+            username: User will input username here.
+Make sure to give the username as registered by your friends.

+            browser = webdriver.Firefox(): Since the process happens in a controlled browser, we assign it using either a firefox browser or a chrome browser.
+For the                  Chrome browser, we use the word Chrome instead of firefox.
+Executable path contains the path to the location of the executable file.
+Check for                          compatibility of browser and .exe file version.
+For firefox, install geckodriver.

+            browser.get(‘https://instagram.com/’): Open the URL in the initialized browser using get() function.

+            browser.implicitly_wait(5): Before calling the functions, the browser must load with the website.
+So we give a delay using implicitly_wait().
+This is                        analogous to time.sleep()

+            login_to_instagram(), skip_buttons(), navigate_to_sender(), send_jokes(time_between_jokes): Call functions in the order of the webpages.